 These were the words of former PepsiCo C.E.O.
-Indra Nooyi when she announced an investment of $5.5 billion in 2013 by the company and its partnerss into the country.
+Indra Nooyi when she announced an investment of $5.5 billion in 2013 by the Company and its partners into the country.

 As per data released by National Securities Depository Limited, Indian equities received over $23 billion from foreign institutional investors in 2020, as compared to $14.2 billion in 2019.
 As per a UNCTAD report, India registered a 13% year-on-year growth in foreign direct investment (FDI) up to $57 billion in 2020.

-In this article, we discuss why foreign entities should invest in India, where and how they can invest in the country.
+In this article, we discuss why foreign entities should invest in India, as well as where and how they can invest in the country.

-The most basic investment principle is to look at the market one and weigh the opportunities and risks in it.
-The first question an investor needs to ask is: “Is it safe to invest in India?”
+The most basic investment principle is to look at the market and then weigh the opportunities and risks in it.
+The first question an investor needs to ask is: “is it safe to invest in India?”

 In short, the answer is yes.
 The Indian market is safe and provides immense opportunities for foreign investors.
 Here are some reasons to invest in India.

-India is the fifth-largest economy globally by gross domestic product (GDP), with the average GDP growth at 7.5% and is likely to continue to produce strong growth over the next decade.
-The International Monetary Fund (IMF) has projected India’s GDP to grow at 12.5% in the fiscal year 2021-22.
-By 2023-24, the country is projected to become one of the fastest-growing economies globally.
-As per the Asian Development Bank, India’s GDP is expected to grow at 11% in 2021-22.
+India is the fifth-largest economy globally by gross domestic product (GDP), with an average GDP growth of 7.5%.
+It is likely to continue to produce strong growth over the next decade.
+The International Monetary Fund (IMF) has projected India’s GDP to grow at 12.5% in the fiscal year 2021-2022.
+By 2023-2024, the country is projected to become one of the fastest-growing economies globally.
+As per the Asian Development Bank, India’s GDP is expected to grow at 11% in 2021-2022.

 India has a youthful population, a majority of which are educated and working.
 About 90% of the total population is below 60 years old, of which nearly 35% is under the age of 19.
-In an aging world, India has one of the youngest populations, with those who can work, earn, and contribute to the economy.
-Furthermore, India is projected to be the world’s most populated country by 2022, adding to the large work force.
+In an aging world, India has one of the youngest populations that have the ability to work, earn, and contribute to the economy.
+Furthermore, India is projected to be the world’s most populated country by 2022, adding to the large workforce.

-In 2017, India spent about 9% of its total GDP on infrastructure and increased its allocation to Rs 5.97 trillion for the 2018 budget.
-The government intends to spend $1.4 trillion on infrastructure from 2019-23, as well as $750 billion for railway infrastructure between 2018 and 2030.
+In 2017, India spent about 9% of its total GDP on infrastructure and increased its allocation to 5.97 trillion for the 2018 budget.
+The government intends to spend $1.4 trillion on infrastructure from 2019 to 2023, as well as $750 billion for railway infrastructure between 2018 and 2030.

 According to a report by the Indian Brand Equity Foundation, the country’s real estate sector is projected to have a market size of $1 trillion by 2030.
-In the sector, commercial properties are expected to perform better.
+Thus, commercial properties are expected to perform better.
 As per Savills India’s report “India Market Watch Office 2020,” office leasing is projected to rise by 25% in 2021.